Our Services

 Seek urgent medical care if you experience:

 In rare cases, untreated fecal impaction can lead to serious complications like perforation (a tear in the colon) or infection that require immediate medical treatment.
-If you're experiencing severe symptoms and want to understand whether you might have a Bowel Obstruction, you can check your symptoms using a free AI-powered tool.
+If you're experiencing severe symptoms like inability to pass gas, persistent vomiting, or intense abdominal pain, these could indicate a more serious Bowel Obstruction—use this free AI-powered symptom checker to quickly assess whether you need emergency care.

 A healthcare provider will typically: